Nobody wants to spend time crafting an email campaign only to see a small percentage of the emails being opened and an even lower response rate.

 Proofread your email a few times before clicking Send.
 Spelling and grammar mistakes will make your email seem unprofessional and can decrease the chances of a response.

 Use a professional, branded template.
 It should align with your company and marketing efforts.
-This gives your email campaigns a sense of cohesion and makes it seem like you are actually investing time and effort into the email.
+This gives your email campaigns a sense of cohesion and makes it seem like you are investing time and effort into the email.

 Keep An Eye On Your Data